-> We love our Lord and because of that love for Him, we want to obey Him.
+We love our Lord, and because of that love that we have for Him, we want to obey Him.
 His goodness towards us in taking our place on the cross gives us such a desire to always do those things that please Him.

 “And why call ye me, Lord, Lord, and do not the things which I say?”
 Luke 6:46